 (Ross University USA, 2008)

 Erin joined our team in October 2013 after working at a small animal practice in Melton for several years.
 Originally from the United States, Erin graduated from Ross University in 2008, completing her clinical studies at the University of Pennsylvania.
 Erin enjoys all aspects of veterinary medicine which is what drew her to general practice where she can see many different cases day to day.
 Her main interests are in medicine, surgery, ophthalmogy, dermatology, and diagnostic imaging.
 Erin’s house is a busy one with a large furry family of 4 cats and 2 dogs as well as her growing family.
-Much like her human family, her furry family is also blended as three of her cats (Crashes, Siri, Anarchy) travelled with her from America and her other three pets are Aussie (Flash, Frankie, Friday – pictured).
+Much like her human family, her furry family is also blended as two of her cats (Crashes and Anarchy) travelled with her from America and her other three pets are Aussie (Flash, Frankie and Friday – pictured).
 Erin also enjoys travelling, getting outside with her family, barracking at the footy (Go Bulldogs!), DIY home improvement, and a good BBQ